-As required by Australian Accounting Standard - AASB 136 Impairment of assets, the Group performs an annual impairment analysis for goodwill balances and should indicators of impairment exist during the year, for other amortising intangible assets.
+As required by Australian Accounting Standards, the Group performs an annual impairment assessment of its goodwill balances.

-Other intangible assets comprised of customer relationships and capitalised system development costs were assessed by the Group for indicators of impairment.
+Other intangible assets comprise customer relationships and capitalised system development costs which were assessed by the Group for indicators of impairment.
+If indicators of impairment exist during the year, an impairment test for these assets is also performed.